 - Reflects the need for a combination and sequence of special, interdisciplinary or generic care, treatment, or other services that are individually planned and coordinated for the individual.

-Additionally, the student is eligible from his/her 21st birthday until his/her 22nd birthday.
-If the date of graduation is after the individual's 21st birthday, the individual shall continue to be eligible for one year after the date of graduation.
+To join DDA services using the Transitioning Youth category, a student is eligible from his/her 21st birthday until his/her 22nd birthday.
+If the date of graduation is after the student's 21st birthday, they are be eligible for one year after the date of graduation.

 How Do I?